risk-first/website/CONTRIBUTING.md

 ~~And then submit pull-requests to get your work merged into the `master` branch for everyone to see.~~

-**Note:** Github doesn't support pull-requests for wiki pages (yet).
+**Note**: Github doesn't support pull-requests for wiki pages (yet).
 Instead raise an issue on this project and give details of your clone within github so that we can pull from it.

 ## Credit